domdfcoding/LCMS-User-Guide/doc-source/before_the_analysis.rst

 Changing Eluent
 ^^^^^^^^^^^^^^^^^

-#.
 When changing eluents, try to swap similar eluents.

-		e.g. Replace `Ammonium Formate` with `Ammonium Acetate`.
+For example, replace `Ammonium Formate` with `Ammonium Acetate`.

-		* The Lids on bottles do not need to be tight
+		* The Lids on the bottles do not need to be tight.

-#.
-Open the valve behind the door on the front of the ``Pump``.
+To change an eluent, perform the following steps:

 #.
 Right click on the ``QTOF`` panel of the :guilabel:`Instrument Status` window in `MassHunter` and select :guilabel:`LC` → :guilabel:`Waste` from the menu.

 	.. figure:: instrument_status_qtof.png